-- Initial results of geospatiotemporal cluster analysis of phenology from MODIS NDVI are promising, suggesting such analysis will be a key component in the FIRST early warning system. - The enhanced, accelerated k-means clustering algorithm enables the analysis of very large, high resolution remote sensing data. - Determining "normal" phenological patterns is difficult-due to interannual climate variability, spatially variable climate change trend, and relatively short satellite record-mortality events, like progressive Mountain Pine Beetle damage, are easily detected. - The next step is to establish biome-specific thresholds based on interannual variability, obtain validation from ADS and ground surveys, and track and accumulate both loss and new growth for carbon accounting. - Future work will build a library of phenostate transitions attributed to pests or pathogens for individual biomes, allowing the system to hypothesize about causes of future disturbances detected.
+- Initial results of geospatiotemporal cluster analysis of phenology from MODIS NDVI are promising, suggesting such analysis could be a key component in an early warning system. - The enhanced, accelerated k-means clustering algorithm enables the analysis of very large, high resolution remote sensing data. - Determining "normal" phenological patterns is difficult due to interannual climate variability, spatially variable climate change trends, and a relatively short satellite record. - However, significant mortality events, like progressive Mountain Pine Beetle damage, are easily detected. - The next step is to establish biome-specific thresholds based on interannual variability, obtain validation from ADS and ground surveys, and track and accumulate both loss and new growth for carbon accounting. - Future work will build a library of phenostate transitions attributed to pests or pathogens for individual biomes, allowing the system to hypothesize about causes of future disturbances detected.